Angus Morrison (minister)

 Angus Morrison, QHC (born 1953) is a minister of the Church of Scotland who was Moderator of the General Assembly of the Church of Scotland 2015–2016.
 He had been nominated for the role a year earlier but withdrew because of ill health.
-He is an Honorary Chaplain to the Queen, appointed in 2006.
+He is an Extra Chaplain to the King in Scotland, appointed in 2023.

 Early life and education

 Morrison was born in Glencoe, Scotland, in 1953.
 His father worked for the Northern Lighthouse Board and, as a child, Morrison lived in various places around Scotland and went to school in Oban, Stromness and Edinburgh.
 He studied Classics and Divinity at the University of Glasgow, followed by studies at the Universities of Pisa and London.
 He studied for a doctorate (PhD) at New College of the University of Edinburgh.

 Ordained ministry

 Free Presbyterian Church of Scotland and Associated Presbyterian Churches

 Highly unusually for a Moderator of the General Assembly of the Church of Scotland, Morrison was not ordained by the Church of Scotland.
 He was ordained by the Free Presbyterian Church of Scotland in 1979.
 He served as a minister in Oban between 1979 and 1986, and as a minister in Edinburgh between 1986 and 1989.
 During the latter period, he served as Moderator of the Free Presbyterian Church's Southern Presbytery.

-Following a split in the Free Presbyterian Church in 1989 (in the aftermath of the decision of Lord Mackay of Clashfern to attend the Requiem Mass of a colleague), Morrison joined the Associated Presbyterian Churches (APC).
-He became minister of the Edinburgh congregation of the APC, serving from 1989 to 2000.
+Following a split in the Free Presbyterian Church in 1989 (in the aftermath of the decision of Lord Mackay of Clashfern to attend the Requiem Mass of a colleague), Morrison became one of the founding members and Ministers of the Associated Presbyterian Churches (APC).
+He became minister of the Edinburgh congregation of the APC, serving from May 1989 to 2000.
 He was also Moderator of the General Assembly of the APC during the 1998 to 1999 session.